ericDeCourcy/confidential-token-scanner/README.md

 ```

 This will scan the all the confidential tokens which are live on ethereum.
-It will update the various `.db` files accordingly.
+It will update the various `.db` files whenever a confidential transfer event is found.

 `--endBlock` is the last block to scan